astpierre/ece362_lazer_chat/README.md

 ## Welcome to lazer-chat!
-This is our end of semester project where we used 2 low-power lasers, 2 photodiodes, and 2 STM32F0's to create a simple commmunication network via lazer.
+This is our end-of-semester project where we used 2 low-power lasers, 2 photodiodes, and 2 STM32F0's to create a simple wireless commmunication network.
 Check out our software diagram and state machine designs below.
 #
 State Machine:
 ![alt text][sm]